InvadingOctopus/comedot/HowTo.md

 * ❕ Remember to set the correct Physics Collision Layers and Masks for all bodies, otherwise they will not be able to detect collisions with each other.

 * 💡 For the player, you may also add an `InvulnerabilityOnHitComponent`.

+## 🧩 Create New Components

+❕ Components are the core of the Comedot framework.
+Whenever you need to add a new kind of *behavior* to your game, e.g. the player needs to climb a wall or do a dash, a monster needs a specific movement pattern, or a bullet needs to explode into multiple smaller bullets, you must create a new Component:

+1. Create a new Scene in the appropriate category subfolder in `/Components/` or create a new subfolder.
+If your component needs to display visuals, the **Root Type** must be "2D Scene" which is a `Node2D`.
+If your component only has logic code, the **Root Type** should be `Node`.

+2. Select the root node of your component scene and add it to the `components` group.
+This makes it easier to manage multiple components.
+If the Scene is a `Node2D` then also enable `Group Selected Nodes` in the Scene Editor Toolbar.
+This makes it easier to move your component along with its children in the Entity's scene.

+3. Right-click the root node » Attach Script.
+Type `Component` in **Inherits** and choose one of the base components in **Template**.

+## ♟️ Make a Turn-Based Game

+1. Go to Project Settings » Globals.
+Make sure the `TurnBasedCoordinator` Autoload is enabled.

+2. In your scene, add a `TurnBasedEntity`.

+3. Create new components which extend `TurnBasedComponents`.

+4. Connect player input or a UI control such as a "Next Turn" button to the `TurnBasedCoordinator.startTurnProcess()` function.

+5. Each turn, all turn-based objects cycle through the following functions: `processTurnBegin()` → `processTurnUpdate()` → `processTurnEnd()`

+	Your turn-based components may implement any of those methods and connect to each other's signals to build your gameplay.

 ----